dustinpfister/blog_posts/_posts/nodejs-glob.md

 ### 2.4 - Reading files

-I looks like glob is just for matching files, but when it comes to actually reading the contents of the files and additional solution will need to be used in conjunction with glob.
-So out of the box it is not really a complete file system walker, but it is a valuable tool to create a walker from the ground up that will have support for glob patterns.
+I looks like glob is just for matching files, but when it comes to actually [reading the contents of the files](/2020/05/12/nodejs-filesystem-read-file/), and other file system related tasks, an additional solution will need to be used in conjunction with glob.
+So out of the box it is not really a complete file system walker, depending of course on how you go about defining such a thing, but it is a valuable tool to create a walker from the ground up that will have support for glob patterns.

 ```js
 const glob = require('glob'),